 In some cases, yes.
 Certain states do allow couples to take their marriage licenses to another state, get married and sign the papers there, and return it to that state for recording.

-Can My Dog Sign Our Marriage License as Our Witness?
+Can My Dog Sign Our Marriage Certificate as Our Witness?

 Can We Take Our Colorado Marriage License to Another State?